SSJ7AngeloJose/Programming/README.md

 - I'm looking to collaborate on projects
 - how to reach me: .... angelojose
 - fun fact: .... i pay for swith
--I had pad funk love c
+- I  had pad funk love c
+- had beby